 Log in with your account username and password so that we can show you the pricing options available to you.
 Don't have an account yet?
 Select

 "Enroll Now" on the My CenturyLink Login page to create one now.

 We had an unexpected error, please try again.

 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

 What to do if you get an error message when making a call

 If you're trying to make a call but get a recorded error message, you might be scratching your head, wondering — Why?

-These are 3 of the most common messages people receive.
-To successfully place your call, read the explanations and try the recommendations.
+Below are three of the most common messages people receive.
+Read the explanations and try the recommendations to successfully place your call.

 "We're sorry.
 All circuits are busy now.
 Please try your call again later."